simonhamp/the-og/README.md

 If you're using The OG, I'd love to see your creations!
-Please send me a tweet/toot ([@simonhamp](https://twitter.com/simonhamp), [@simonhamp@phpc.social](https://phpc.social/@simonhamp)) with some links so I can see how youre using The OG in the wild.
+Please send me a tweet/toot ([@simonhamp](https://twitter.com/simonhamp), [@simonhamp@phpc.social](https://phpc.social/@simonhamp)) with some links so I can see how you're using The OG in the wild.

 Thank you 🙏